Hypnosis Mic: Division Rap Battle

-Hypnosis Mic: Division Rap Battle (ヒプノシスマイク-Division Rap Battle-, Hipunoshisu Maiku: Division Rap Battle) is a Japanese multimedia project by King Records under their Evil Line Records label.
-The characters were designed by Idea Factory under their Otomate label, with Yuichiro Momose as the main scenario writer.
+Hypnosis Mic: Division Rap Battle (ヒプノシスマイク-Division Rap Battle-, Hipunoshisu Maiku: Division Rap Battle) is a Japanese multimedia project by King Records under their Evil Line Records label with Yuichiro Momose as the main scenario writer.
 The project features eighteen voice actors and is centered on rap battles, with fans voting for their preferred team.
 The CDs have ranked high on mainstream music charts and the franchise has grown to include manga adaptations, stageplay adaptions, a mobile game, and an anime.

 Plot

 After war, women have taken over ruling politics in the Chuo ward and have banned and destroyed weapons.
 This has caused men to fight through rap battles using Hypnosis Mics, which can be used to affect people's sympathetic nerves and influence their thought process.
 However, the legendary rap group, The Dirty Dawg, has split up into four groups, each representing a division of Tokyo, Japan and engaging in territorial battles using words and the Hypnosis Mics.